Kolya142/snake-console-game/README.md

 > module "keyboard"

-> create for windows (Ps: your can edit code for everyone "os"
+> create for windows (Ps: you can edit code for everyone "os"